JTaisey389/reading-notes301.md/Read05_HEROKU.md

 ## Read 05 HEROKU

-### Table of Contents
+**NPM: Node Package Manager**

 ### Getting Started
 - The first step in being able to use HEROKU is to install it onto your machine Depending on your platform there is a specific way to install it onto your computer.
 After you have installed HEROKU you then use the `heroku login` command within your terminal to login to HEROKU CLI.

-- The install will look somthing like this:
+- The install will look something like this:

 `heroku login`
 `heroku: Press any key to open up the browser to login or q to exit`